gonappuccino/dds_kv_offload_proposal/README.md

     for req in individual_requests:
         if req.op_type == 'GET':
-            # A GET requests is offloadable ONLY if its key exists in the DPU cache table.
+            # GET requests are offloadable ONLY if its key exists in the DPU cache table.
-            if req.key in cache_table:
+            if req.key in CacheTable:
-                # Cache hit: THE DPU can serve the read directly.
+                # Cache hit: The DPU can serve the read directly.
                 dpu_requests.append(req)
             else:
                 # Cache miss: The request must be handled by the host.